ratify-project/ratify-web/docs/quickstarts/ratify-cli.md

 EOF
 ```

-Sample cli configuration files for other verifiers can be found in the [plugins](../plugins/verifier/cosign.md#cli) doc.
+Sample CLI configuration files for other verifiers can be found in the [plugins](../plugins/verifier/cosign.md#cli) doc.

 4. Run ratify verify